 1. Does Your Written Exposure Control Plan Contain the Required Elements?

-OSHA looks for several components when inspecting an organization’s written ECP.
-Topics that should be covered within the written plan include:
+OSHA looks for several exposure control plan components when inspecting an organization’s written ECP.
+Components for an ECP plan should include:

-- How your organization identifies which workers could be exposed as part of their jobs
+- How your organization identifies which workers could be exposed as high ris as part of their jobs

 - What methods you use for staff protection and compliance, including universal and standard precautions, engineering controls, work practice controls, administrative controls and personal protective equipment